(888) 762-8642

 • Beans are a hard food to master.
 Often, they are undercooked or overcooked, and they are almost never seasoned properly.
 Salt can help with that.
 Beans, much like fruit and vegetables, are a victim to pectin's toughness.
 Salt does the same thing for beans and legumes as it does for fruit and vegetables.
 Salt your beans when you soak them before cooking.
 If you are not soaking the beans, you can salt them at the beginning of the cooking process.

 • Mushrooms react to salt in a different, less favorable kind of way.
-Because they are predominantly water, about 80%, they will shrivel up and become limp if they are salted too early.
+Because they are about 80% water, salt will shrivel them up if they are salted too early.
 You want to salt them after they have already browned in the pan so they can retain some of their shape.

-• Rice needs to be salted at the beginning of cooking as well.
-The rice will require less seasoning after it cooks if it has been properly salted.
+• Rice needs to be salted at the beginning of cooking.
+It will require less seasoning after it cooks if it has been properly salted.

 Salt balances out bitterness even better than sugar does, so a pinch of salt to your pasta sauce may be a better bet than a pinch of sugar.